home-assistant/companion.home-assistant/docs/notifications/actionable.md

               uri: "https://google.com" # URL to open when action is selected, can also be a lovelace view/dashboard
             - action: "URI" # Must be set to URI if you plan to open an application
               title: "Open Twitter"
-              uri: "app://com.twitter.android" # Name of package for application you would like to open (Android Beta only)
+              uri: "app://com.twitter.android" # Name of package for application you would like to open
 ```

 When an action is selected an event named `ios.notification_action_fired` for iOS and `mobile_app_notification_action` for Android will be emitted on the Home Assistant event bus.
 Below is an example payload.